core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Request ## {#ssec-client-side-request}

 A client sends an observation request to the server as described in {{RFC7641}}, i.e., a GET request with an Observe option set to 0 (register).
 The request MUST NOT encode link-local addresses.
 If the server is not configured to accept registrations on that target resource with a group observation, this would still result in a positive notification response to the client as described in {{RFC7641}}.

+In a particular setup, the information typically specified in the 'tp_info' parameter of the informative response (see {{ssec-server-side-informative}}) can be preconfigured on the server and the clients.
+For example, the destination multicast address and port number where to send multicast notifications for a group observation, as well as the associated Token value to use, can be set aside for particular tasks (e.g., enforcing observations of a specific resource).
+Alternative mechanisms can rely on using some bytes from the hash of the observation request as the last bytes of the multicast address or as part of the Token value.

+In such a particular setup, the client may also have an early knowledge of the phantom request, i.e., it will be possible for the server to safely omit the parameter 'ph_req' from the informative response to the observation request (see {{ssec-server-side-informative}}).
+In this case, the client can include a No-Response option {{RFC7967}} with value 16 in its observation request, which results in the server suppressing the informative response.
+As a consequence, the observation request only informs the server that there is one additional client interested to take part in the group observation.
+This still helps the server to assess the current number of clients interested in a group observation (e.g., by using the method defined in {{sec-rough-counting}}), which in turn can play a role in deciding to cancel the group observation.

 ## Informative Response ## {#ssec-client-side-informative}